Back to previous page NABSSAR Home Contact Us

 In this photo, none of the sheep's face is showing, only the tag.
 If it was a case of only the sheep ID number (0003) was on the inside of the ear, the sheep's ear needed to be held with this piece (the female piece) of the ear tag facing forward as mentioned in one of the sets of photos above.

-We receive many questions about the height photos required for the Open Registration Application process.
+Starting in 2026, any sheep born in 2025 and after will require a height photo to be submitted for any registrations/transfers requested during year 2, 3, & 4 of the sheep's life.
 Below is an example of what we are looking for.
 In this photo, the entire sheep is visible.
 The sheep is standing on level ground.
 The vertical yardstick has the 24" height marked.
 The yardstick is pushed down into the wool for an accurate height.
 If your sheep has not been recently sheared, this is necessary.
 Also keep in mind, if the sheep's hooves have not been recently trimmed, they can add height to the sheep.
 Not necessary; but, a small level is taped to the horizontal ruler which makes it easier to know you're getting an accurate height photo by holding the yardstick level.
 A bonus in this photo is you can also see the sheep's ear tag number so we know it is the same sheep you're submitting the package for.
 Another bonus - not required - is the height of the sheep has been added to the photo.

 For those purchasing their own ear tags from a tag company, here is a handy chart showing the tags in the order of readability.
 Choosing colors on the left end will make it easier to take a photo of the writing on the tag.